 For growing churches especially, this topic becomes front and center all the time and it can’t be ignored.
 Underestimating the importance of culture can bring an organization to its knees or, worse yet, decimate it.

-We are incredibly passionate about our culture at Church Community Builder.
-As we have grown from eleven associates to one-hundred and twenty over the last nine years, we've had to make it a major priority and protect it with great intentionality.
-We personally believe it is one of the biggest reasons we continue to grow, thrive, and innovate in the midst of a market full of companies that come, go, merge, or get acquired.
+We are incredibly passionate about our culture at .
+As we have grown from eleven associates to one-hundred and twenty over the last nine years, we've had to make culture a major priority and protect it with great intentionality.
+We believe it is one of the biggest reasons we continue to grow, thrive, and innovate in the midst of a market full of companies that come, go, merge, or get acquired.

 The culture of any organization begins with the its leadership team.
 There is NO way you can expect to have a healthy culture if those who lead the organization don’t define it and live it out ... every day!
 So, where do you begin?
 How do you implement good culture?
 How do you sustain it?
 Here is what we’ve learned at Church Community Builder.